 While police in Santiago, Chile, hunted the men who on Tuesday shot and killed former Vice President and Interior Minister Senor Edmundo Perez Zujovic, his body lay in rest in Santiago's Sacred Heart Church.

-While police in Santiago, Chile, hunted the men who on Tuesday shot and killed former Vice President and Interior Minister Senor Edmundo Perez Zujovic, his body lay in rest in Santiago's Sacred Heart Church.
+Background: While police in Santiago, Chile, hunted the men who on Tuesday shot and killed former Vice President and Interior Minister Senor Edmundo Perez Zujovic, his body lay in rest in Santiago's Sacred Heart Church.
 Visnews cameraman Oscar Gomez shot these scenes of the church procession and police activity on Wednesday and despatched the film on the last aircraft out of santiago before the authorities suspended international flights.

 Senor Zujovic, 59, was machine-gunned from two cars as he was driving with his thirty year-old daughter, Tomas de Angelina Perez Llona, through a Santiago residential suburb.
 His daughter was unhurt, and drove him to a local hospital.
 He was dead on arrival.